puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_webrick.markdown

 The port can be changed by changing [the `masterport` setting](/references/latest/configuration.html#masterport) across all agents and puppet masters.

+### Logging

+When running under WEBrick, puppet master's logging is split.

+WEBrick will log all HTTPS requests and errors to the file specified by [the `masterhttplog` setting](/references/3.6.latest/configuration.html#masterhttplog).

+The puppet master application itself logs its activity to syslog.
+This is where things like compilation errors and deprecation warnings go.
+Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux, `/var/log/system.log` on Mac OS X, and `/var/adm/messages` on Solaris.

+When running in the foreground with the `--verbose` or `--debug` options, puppet master logs directly to the terminal instead of to syslog.

+When started with the `--logdest <FILE>` option, puppet master logs to the file specified by `<FILE>`.

 ## Configuring a WEBrick Puppet Master

 As [described elsewhere,][about_settings] the puppet master application reads most of its settings from [puppet.conf][] and can accept additional settings on the command line.